-Once upon a time there lived a boy in the holy city of Varanasi.
+Once upon a time, there lived a boy in the holy city of Varanasi.
 He laid his eyes on a girl and fell haplessly in love with her.
-He pursued her through thick and thin and when in the 9th standard proposed her.
+He pursued her through thick and thin and then in the 9th standard, he proposed her.
 She replied with a slap and a smile.
-The slaps continued till the boy decided to get the case cleared and slit his wrist in a tempo with the girl as a viewer.
+The slaps continued till the boy decided to get the case cleared and slit his wrist in an auto with the girl as a viewer.
 The girl hugged him in agony and disbelief but the boy thought it to be love.
 Soon after the girl was dispatched off to Aligarh and the boy promised her that he would wait for her.
-Years later the girl returns and the boy goes to see her at the station but alas!
-The girl has forgotten him altogether.
+Years later the girl returns and the boy goes to see her at the station but alas! the girl has forgotten him altogether.
 Thus starts the story of Raanjhanaa.

 The first half of Raanjhanaa is electric.
 Buoyed by A R Rahman’s outstanding score which is an eclectic mix of the Indian culture and sensitivity, the love story takes wings like never before.
-A drastic departure from the posh and polished love stories that we are being meted out these days, Raanjhanaa is close to the earth and even closer to the soul.
-Kundan’s love is one sided but it’s certainly not one-dimensional.
-In his eyes, action and smile, every lover will find a chord that will strike for them.
+It is a drastic departure from the posh and polished love stories that we are being meted out these days, Raanjhanaa is close to the earth and even closer to the soul.
+Kundan’s love is one-sided but it’s certainly not one-dimensional.
+In his eyes, action, and smile, every lover will find a chord that will strike for them.
 We have all experienced moments of such pure and unadulterated love at least once in our lives.
-Requited or un-requited, it is this love that has stayed with us through the ages.
+Requited or unrequited, it is this love that has stayed with us through the ages.
 Raanjhanaa is a celebration of this love which lies somewhere within us.
-Coupled with Rahman’s tunes, the screenplay raises well above its standards and us, the audience, rise with it.
+Coupled with Rahman’s tunes, the screenplay raises well above its limitations, and we, the audience, rise with it.

 We are still in the buoyancy of the first half when disaster strikes and the intelligent and quirky love story suddenly metamorphs into a political drama.
-Kundan, still hell bent on grabbing Zoya’s attention starts getting into some seriously tight situations with political overtones but comes out trumps every time but with little success in winning back Zoya’s love.
-The game continues well into the climax where another insane twist happens which is neither fathomable nor understandable.
+Kundan, still hell-bent on grabbing Zoya’s attention starts getting into some seriously tight situations with political overtones but comes out trumps every time but with little success in winning back Zoya’s love.
+The game continues well into the climax where another insane twist happens which is neither fathomable nor warranted.
 Zoya gets politically motivated to burn the gut of Kundan who she thinks is trying to win over her Lover’s seat as well as her body.
-In her blind fury she does something which is equivalent to kicking the chair under the audiences.
-Just as somebody great wrote “Hell hath no fury like a woman’s wrath”, but here the fury was more on line with stupidity.
+In her blind fury, she does something which is equivalent to kicking the chair under the audience.
+Just as somebody great wrote “Hell hath no fury like a woman’s wrath”, but here the fury was more inline with stupidity.

-The writing totally destroys what started off as a wonderful and dreamy love story and turns it down into a muddled tale of confusion which even the director will find difficult to classify.
-Half way through the second half, I lost track of the proceedings and felt restless.
+The writing totally destroys what started off as a wonderful and dreamy love story and turns it into a muddled tale of confusion which even the director will find difficult to classify.
+Halfway through the second half, I lost track of the proceedings and felt restless.
 The love was out of the love story and I was left holding the empty cone which made no sense at all.
-There were a few flashes of brilliance towards the end but the amateurish screenplay does enough damage to liquify their effects and practically nullify them.
+There were a few flashes of brilliance towards the end but the amateurish screenplay does enough damage to liquefy their effects and practically nullify them.